 - The grad-to-be trying on his or her cap and gown for the first time.

 - Teachers, professors, speakers, or honorary graduates enjoying the ceremony.

-- Excited parents and family members waiting for their loved one to get their diploma.
+- Friends and family members waiting for your loved one to get his or her diploma.
 Get up close to capture the anticipation and pride in their faces!